 Cemeteries and cemetery inscriptions

 *Venues visited and topics covered are subject to change to accommodate the research interests of the group, time and facility constraints.
 Each participant’s application will be carefully considered in the final program structure.
-Note that the Archives of the United Church of Canada will be moving during Summer Camp 2013 and will not be available to researchers.

 BACK TO THE ONTARIO GENEALOGICAL SOCIETY, TORONTO BRANCH